2020 Eifel Grand Prix: Entrants

 The drivers and teams were initially the same as the season entry list.
 Ferrari Driver Academy drivers Mick Schumacher and Callum Ilott were entered to appear in the first practice session, driving for Alfa Romeo Racing in place of Antonio Giovinazzi and for Haas in place of Romain Grosjean, respectively.
 The first practice session was ultimately cancelled, meaning that Schumacher and Ilott were unable to participate (they would eventually make their free practice debuts separately, with Schumacher making his debut at the 2020 Abu Dhabi Grand Prix for Haas, and Ilott would make his debut at the 2021 Portuguese Grand Prix for Alfa Romeo Racing).
-Nico Hülkenberg replaced Lance Stroll, as he felt unwell before the third practice session and tested positive for the coronavirus on the day of the race.
+Nico Hülkenberg replaced Lance Stroll, as he felt unwell before the third practice session and later revealed he tested positive for the coronavirus on the day of the race.
 Hülkenberg would not return until the 2022 Bahrain Grand Prix as a substitute for a similarly coronavirus stricken Sebastian Vettel.